News for July/August 2017

 Why not call us?
 We're here to help.
 Best wishes from John Sherlock - Tel.
 01273 425685 (direct line).

 Does the Treasurer have to do the asking as well?

 Why not appoint someone outgoing and energetic to be your church's Giving Officer?
 Often Treasurers are expected to fulfil this role - but a different set of skills is needed.
 For a job spec, click here.

 Local churches can usually save money by procuring their supplies carefully.
 But what if thousands of churches across the land combined their buying power?

 That's exactly what Parish Buying is all about.
-Click here to see their website.
+Click or tap here to see their website.